AlexandreFlament/L1-2023-C-Project/README.md

 ```

 #### Option C
-We ask the user for which `Shape` he wants to remove through the `ID` he is asked to give, we then call the `remove_shape` function with the ID the user gave.
+We ask the user for which `Shape` he wants to remove through the `ID` he is asked to give, and we then call the `remove_shape` function with the ID the user gave.
 ```c
 int chosenid = 0;
 printf("Which shaped would you like to removed ?
 (Use the ID of the shape) ");